oconnorb/slackbot/README.md

 * Create the app.
 * Navigate to `Features` > `OAuth & Permissions` and scroll down to `OAuth Tokens for Your Workspace`.
 From here, you can install the app to your workspace.
 Once you have read through the data permissions, click allow.
 * You will now see a `Bot User OAuth Token`.
 This is what you can use within python to access the api.
+* Note: I found that you need pip3 install slack-sdk in order for the `import slack' command to work - pip3 install slackclient is apparently deprecated…

 #### App manifests:
 ```YAML